 Kiran's images reflect a sensitivity shaped by her background in anthropology and environmental studies, and her numerous travels.
-Driven by a curiosity for the problematics encountered by marginalized populations, Kiran has explored, among others, the lives of Tibetan monks in exile in south India, the survivors of child trafficking in Mumbai & Kathmandu, the inhabitants of Dharavi : Asia's largest slum in Mumbai, and the aftermath of the earthquakes in Nepal and Ecuador.
+Driven by a curiosity for the problematics encountered by marginalized populations, Kiran has explored, among others, the lives of Tibetan monks in exile in south India, the survivors of child trafficking in Mumbai & Kathmandu, the inhabitants of Dharavi : Asia's largest slum in Mumbai, and post-disaster relief efforts in Nepal, Ecuador and Haiti.
 In order to share her environmental and social concerns with the public, Kiran's work documenting the human condition, human rights issues and foreign aid has been diffused by various publications worldwide, notably CBC Radio Canada, Chatelaine, Le Devoir, Vogue, MindFood, Travesias, Geo Plein Air and Indian Express.

 Kiran has facilitated several photography workshops in Canada and abroad, for the general public, for patients living with cancer, for girls rescued from brothels in Nepal, for prostitutes and their children in India, and for victims of the earthquake in Ecuador.
 The resulting images have been shared with a wider audience through exhibitions and publications.

 Kiran is a graduate of McGill University and the Dawson Institute of Photography in Montreal.
-Apart from commercial work, she has participated in several group and solo exhibitions of her personal work in Canada, Japan, India and Nepal.
+She has participated in several group and solo exhibitions of her personal work in Canada, Japan, India and Nepal.